Ramanujan Graphs and Digraphs: Examples

 Let us give one concrete example: the \emph{geodesic edge walk }on a complex goes from a directed edge $\left(v,w\right)$ to the directed edge $\left(w,u\right)$ if $u\neq v$ (no backtracking), and in addition $\left\{ v,w,u\right\} $ is \textbf{not }a triangle in the complex (so the path $v\rightarrow w\rightarrow u$ is not ``homotopic'' to the shorter path $v\rightarrow u$).

 The edges of the $d$-dimensional Bruhat-Tits building of type $\widetilde{A}_{d}$ are colored by $\left\{ 1,\ldots,d\right\} $ (loc.\ cit.), and the geodesic walk restricted to edges of color 1 forms a regular collision-free walk on the building.
-Thus, by the theorem above, the same walk on Ramanujan complexes of type $\widetilde{A}_{d}$, as constructed in \cite{Lubotzky2005b,first2016ramanujan}, gives a Ramanujan digraph\footnote{The papers \cite{li2004ramanujan,sarveniazi2007explicit} also construct Ramanujan complexes, but using a weaker definition of Ramanujanness - we refer the reader to the discussion of this point in \cite{first2016ramanujan,Lubetzky2017RandomWalks}.}.
+Thus, by the theorem above, the same walk on Ramanujan complexes of type $\widetilde{A}_{d}$, as constructed in \cite{li2004ramanujan,Lubotzky2005b,first2016ramanujan}, gives a Ramanujan digraph.
 In the case $d=1$, the building $\widetilde{A}_{1}$ is a regular tree, its Ramanujan quotients are Ramanujan graphs, and the geodesic edge walk is simply the non-backtracking walk, so we obtain again the example from §\ref{subsec:Directed-line-graphs}.

 Finally, all geometric walks on quotients of a fixed building $\mathcal{B}$ form a family of almost-normal digraphs \cite[Prop.\ 4.5]{Lubetzky2017RandomWalks}.
-For the geodesic edge walk on $\widetilde{A}_{d}$-Ramanujan complexes, the corresponding Ramanujan digraphs are sharply $\left(d+1\right)$-normal \cite[Prop.\ 5.3, 5.4]{Lubetzky2017RandomWalks}, and they can be made to be $m$-periodic for any $m$ dividing $d$.
+For the geodesic edge walk on $\widetilde{A}_{d}$-Ramanujan complexes, the corresponding Ramanujan digraphs are sharply $\left(d+1\right)$-normal \cite[Prop.\ 5.3, 5.4]{Lubetzky2017RandomWalks}, and they can be made to be $m$-periodic for any $m$ dividing $\left(d+1\right)$.